 You have the option to present your bubbles as numbered tasks or by calculating the percentage each bubble is of your total workload.

 - Weekly Capacity

-Once done, we can then choose a Weekly Capacity for the entire team.
+Once done, we can then choose a weekly capacity for the entire team.
 This will be the limit of how many hours you want the team to be working on those tasks in that week.
-In our example, we set up the week capacity to 20 hours per week.
+In our example, we set up the week's capacity to 20 hours per week.

 With the Workload, you can allocate people but also any resources.
 In the example below, we want to make sure that none of our vehicles are surpassing their weekly limit of 1200 total kilometers of travel distance.
 We can set our Workload View to show us exactly that!